vbacollective/riff/docs/API_REFERENCE.md

 Public Function RiffLoad(ByVal filePath As String) As Long
 ```

-Decodes an audio file from disk through Media Foundation into Riff's buffer pool.
+Decodes an audio file from disk through Media Foundation into Riff's dynamic buffer pool.
 Returns a buffer handle or `-1`.
+If the current buffer capacity is full, Riff attempts to grow the pool automatically before failing.

 Supported formats depend on Windows Media Foundation codecs installed on the system, commonly WAV, MP3, AAC/M4A, WMA, and some FLAC/other formats depending on Windows version and codecs.